 Vinyl Record Box Storage Case

-Sadly, it’s not practical to store an entire record collection on your wall.
+Sadly, it’s not always practical to store an entire record collection on your wall.
 For something a little more secure and sizeable, consider getting them a record flight case.
-These sturdy storage units are perfect for carrying, storing, and archiving records.
+These sturdy storage units are perfect for moving house, transporting records or storing overflow from a larger collection.
 Check it out here.

 For those who prefer a more aesthetically pleasing, living room friendly storage solution, consider a modular unit or container from 33Rackit.
 Crafted from solid wood, the modular pieces, in particular, offer an attractive alternative to the obligatory IKEA storage shelves.
 Crafted quality, however, comes at a higher cost; a modular record storage unit will set you back $400 (CND).

 Better Record Sleeves

 The humble vinyl record sleeve: a simple, but essential accessory for any record collector.
 But what if they could be improved?
 By incorporating 100% North American materials, and by introducing an innovative dual pocket design, these outer sleeves form Canadian-based innovators, Vinyl Storage Solutions have set out to change the status quo of record sleeves.
 They remain crisp and clear, while also enabling easy access to your records without having to pull the sleeve out for each play (thus causing wear and tear).